charlotearaneta/charlotearaneta.github.io/README.md

 I’m an **Automation Specialist and No-Code Automation Consultant** with experience building automation and workflow solutions.

-I design **end-to-end automations, AI-enabled workflows, and cloud-based systems** across HR, operations, productivity, and internal tools—focused on reducing manual work, improving clarity, and helping teams work smarter not harder.
+I design **end-to-end automations, AI-enabled workflows, and cloud-based systems** across HR, operations, productivity, and internal tools focused on reducing manual work, improving clarity, and helping teams work smarter not harder.

 ---